Results 1 - 10

 , 1999

 "...
 Deformable models, which include deformable contours (the popular "snakes") and deformable surfaces, are a powerful model-based medical image analysis technique.
-We develop a new class of deformable models by formulating deformable surfaces in terms of an Affine Cell Image Decomposition (ACID).
-Our ..."
+We develop a new class of deformable models by formulating deformable surfaces in terms of an Affine Cell Image Decomposition (A ..."

 Abstract